Compact connected components in relative character varieties of punctured spheres: Introduction

 Let us identify $\Sigma_{0,s}$ with the punctured Riemann sphere $\ProjC{1}\backslash \{x_1, \ldots, x_s\}$.
 Very briefly, parabolic Higgs bundles on the punctured Riemann sphere corresponding to representations into $\SU(p,q)$ are the data of $(\UU_\bullet, \VV_\bullet, \gamma, \delta)$ where $\UU_\bullet$ and $\VV_\bullet$ are holomorphic vector bundles over $\ProjC{1}$ of respective rank $p$ and $q$ with a \emph{parabolic structure} at each puncture (which involves a choice of \emph{weights} between $0$ and $1$) and $\gamma$ and $\delta$ are meromorphic sections of $\Hom(\UU,\VV)\otimes \KK$ and $\Hom(\VV,\UU)\otimes \KK$ respectively, with at most simple poles at the punctures and satisfying certain constraints depending on the weights (here $\KK$ is the canonical bundle on $\ProjC{1}$).

-Under some open conditions on the weights, we show that, if the Toledo invariant of the corresponding representation is small, then $\delta$ must vanish for stable Higgs bundles.
+One associates to representations into Hermitian Lie groups a topological invariant called the \emph{Toledo invariant} (see Paragraph \ref{ss:ToledoInvariant}), which is of main importance in the topology of character varieties.
+Under some open condition on the weights, we show that, if the Toledo invariant of the corresponding representation is small, then $\delta$ must vanish for stable Higgs bundles.
 Though this condition is very restrictive, we prove that it can be satisfied for $s > 2+ \frac{p}{q} + \frac{q}{p}$, giving rise to compact components in relative character varieties.
 The underlying holomorphic bundles $\mathcal{U}$ and $\mathcal{V}$ in these components are both direct sums of a fixed line bundle.
 This fact permits a parametrization of these components by certain quiver varieties called \emph{Kronecker varieties}.
 For more generic weights, the parabolic structure of the Higgs bundles give rise to a decoration of those quivers that we call \textit{feathered Kronecker varieties} and construct using Geometric Invariant Theory.

 This construction only works for $s$ large enough.
-However, restricting these representations to subsurfaces, one can prove the existence of compact components for all $s$ (see Section \ref{ss:RestrictionSubsurface}).\\
+However, restricting these representations to subsurfaces, one can prove the existence of compact components for all $s$ (see Section \ref{ss:RestrictionSubsurface}).

-Finally, let us point out that the representations we obtain have the same kind of properties as supra-maximal representations into $\PSL(2,\R)$.
+\baselineskip Finally, let us point out that the representations we obtain have the same kind of properties as supra-maximal representations into $\PSL(2,\R)$.

 \begin{MonThm} Let $G$ be one of the classical Hermitian Lie groups $\SU(p,q)$, $\Sp(2n,\R)$ and $\SO^*(2n)$.
-There exists an open set in $\Hom(\Gamma_{0,s}, G)$ consisting of representations $\rho$ satisfying the following properties: \begin{itemize} \item For every homotopy class of simple closed curve $c$ in $\Sigma_{0,s}$, the complex eigenvalues of $\rho(c)$ have modulus $1$. \item More generally, for every $k\geq 0$, there is a constant $C(k)$ such that, if $c$ is the homotopy class of a closed curve with at most $k$ self interserctions, then the eigenvalues of $\rho(c)$ have modulus less than $C(k)$. \item For every identification of $\Sigma_{0,s}$ with a punctured Riemann sphere, there is a $\rho$-equivariant holomorphic map from $\widetilde{\Sigma}_{0,s}$ to the symmetric space of $\SU(p,q)$. \end{itemize} \end{MonThm}
+There exists an open set in $\Hom(\Gamma_{0,s}, G)$ consisting of representations $\rho$ satisfying the following properties: \begin{itemize} \item For every homotopy class of simple closed curve $c$ in $\Sigma_{0,s}$, the complex eigenvalues of $\rho(c)$ have modulus $1$. \item More generally, for every $k\geq 0$, there is a constant $C(k)$ such that, if $c$ is the homotopy class of a closed curve with at most $k$ self interserctions, then the eigenvalues of $\rho(c)$ have modulus less than $C(k)$. \item For every identification of $\Sigma_{0,s}$ with a punctured Riemann sphere, there is a $\rho$-equivariant holomorphic map from $\widetilde{\Sigma}_{0,s}$ to the symmetric space of $G$. \end{itemize} \end{MonThm}